Your breath can be a powerful tool for soothing your nervous system.

 For a grounding, in-the-moment breath technique, take a cue from whales and practice an “Udgeeth,” or “singing,” breath.
 Inhale deeply through your nose, then release the breath with a long chant of “OM.”
 (It’s the same sound you’d make at the end of a yoga class.)
 Continue the chant for the entirety of your exhale, with more time spent on the “O” sound than the “M” sound.

-“I love the simplicity and heart-centered connection that Udgeeth breathing provides in such a short span of time,” explains Ananta Ripa Ajmera, THE WELL’s director of Ayurveda and author of The Ayurveda Way.
+“I love the simplicity and heart-centered connection that Udgeeth breathing provides in such a short span of time,” explains Ananta Ripa Ajmera, founder of The Ancient Way.
 The long breath calms, while the vibration of the OM grounds you back in your body.

 Buzzing Bee Breathing